AndreBaltazar8/ablac/docs/performance.md

 lifecycle rather than request count.
 A forced 256 KiB response with a 4 KiB server send buffer verifies that the partial-write path registers writable interest and drains the complete response before closing.

+### Checked request regions and lazy scalar SSA (2026-08-11)

+The checked `FnNoEscape(A) -> R` callable contract lets the event HTTP server place parsing, static routing, handler execution, and response framing inside one request region.
+Only the completed wire response and unread connection tail are promoted.
+This moved the canonical single-worker result from 111,030 to 144,573 requests/second without changing the general escaping handler API.

+The following compiler pass infers only proven `i64` and `bool` IR values and locals.
+Arithmetic, comparisons, branches, direct scalar calls, and compatible native calls consume LLVM scalar values directly.
+A value receives boxed storage only when a use crosses a dynamic or otherwise unsupported boundary;
+locals are eligible only when every assignment proves the same scalar type.
+Division, shifts, heterogeneous equality, aggregate access, and unproven locals remain on their established boxed runtime paths.

+Against the checked-region binary, a five-sample isolated A/B improved the median from 143,955 to 152,141 requests/second.
+A separate counter run reduced retired instructions from about 49,678 to 46,376 per request and cycles from 23,114 to 20,597.
+The optimized HTTP executable shrank from 540 KiB to 471 KiB.
+The canonical cross-language rerun reached 152,868 requests/second, 95.5% of Go and 55.2% of Rust on the same pinned setup.
+All 75 tests and the byte-identical self-rebuild pass.
+Native parameter storage was also tested, but its additional missing/default control flow reduced throughput by 0.73%, so that experiment was removed.

 ## Reachability and size result